 11. Even though the glue has a low expansion rate, it still will raise the foam a little if you don't weigh it down.
-Here I use an arsenal
+Here I use an arsenal of weights to glue the scene together.

 12. I carved the top sliding section with a rasp and a Surform tool to get a smooth finish.